awslabs/serverless-photo-recognition/README.md

 There are multiple AWS services involved here.
 Follow the below instructions for each one of them

 #### Amazon Cognito
-We need to setup cognito before we can do anything else.
-Follow the instructions on [this github repo](https://github.com/awslabs/aws-cognito-angular2-quickstart) to get everything setup.
+You need to have the following Amazon Cognito parameters in order to test out this setup:

+* JWT ID Token
+* Cognito Pool Id
+* User Pool Id

+There are two ways of getting them.
+The first one is for you to go to (this demo site)[http://cognito.budilov.com], register & login, and then follow the instructions below, or you can setup the demo site yourself by creating all of the required services (this will force you to change the content of the Properties.kt object with your own, updated values).
+Follow the instructions on [this github repo](https://github.com/awslabs/aws-cognito-angular2-quickstart) if you choose the latter.

-Once you set it up, run ```npm start``` and go to the following url ```http://localhost:4200/```.
+Once you set it up, run ```npm start``` and go to the following url ```http://localhost:4200/``` (or just go (here)[http://cognito.budilov.com]).
 Register and login, and you will see the following screen once you login:
 ![Cognito Screen](/setup/img/cognito-screen.png?raw=true)